 In case you missed them, futuristic/sci-fi/antigravity/extreme racers (we never reached a consensus on what to call them) comprise a reasonably niche sub genre of racing games which enjoyed fleeting prevalence in the back half of the ’90s.
 At the time, popular culture was steeped in “extreme” everything and our collective optimism could still imagine a future with flying-cars-going-fast as a top-of-mind conceit.
 In hindsight, our quixotic hovercrafts were as fast as we were naïve, and our dreams of them dissipated in a cynical post-9/11, post-middle class, post-truth haze.
 Also tragic was the short-lived potential of the kickass video game genre they inspired.
 Almost as quickly as they rocketed into the gaming landscape, futuristic racers sputtered into obscurity.
 Ultimately, most had limited mainstream appeal and many were confined to technology that couldn’t fully do them justice.

-Not that the genre didn’t have its share of bright spots in the decades since.
+Not that the genre hasn’t had its share of bright spots in the decades since.
 In 2003, Nintendo and Sega’s jointly-created F-Zero GX (on GameCube) and AX (in arcades) — developed by Toshihiro Nagoshi’s generationally talented team at Amusement Vision — were definitive contributions to the genre.
 In fact, they might’ve been too definitive as the mainline F-Zero series has laid dormant ever since.
 Not to be outdone, Sony’s Studio Liverpool, formerly Psygnosis, released a handful of excellent entries in its venerable Wipeout franchise for the PS3, PSP, and Vita, culminating with their remasters in 2017’s phenomenal Omega Collection.
 In the interim, Sony shuttered the studio altogether.

-Casting aside the cynicism, let’s boost back to 1998 (give or take) when sci-fi racers were still enjoying the closest they’d see to a renaissance.
+Cynicism aside, let’s boost back to 1998 (give or take) when sci-fi racers were still enjoying the closest they’d see to a renaissance.
 To help set the stage, the world as we knew it was a utopia of future-inspired optimism.
 That year, the Beastie Boys and their giant space robot saved Tokyo from an octopus kaiju monster.
 And in a wholesale rebuke of science itself, Bruce Willis drilled a nuclear warhead into an imminent asteroid to stave off Earth’s annihilation.
 And most ambitiously of all: everything from iMacs to Atomic Purple N64 controllers were encased in vibrant, translucent plastic amid a dominant trend of colorful consumer products.

 We were living atop the pinnacle of human ambition.